projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-cpu-virt.rst

 The table briefly shows how each field got configured.
 The guest state field is critical for a guest CPU start to run based on different CPU modes.
-One structure *boot_ctx* is used to pass the necessary initialized guest state to VMX, used only for the BSP of a guest.

 For a guest vCPU's state initialization:

--  If it's BSP, the guest state configuration is based on *boot_ctx*, which could be initialized on different objects:
+-  If it's BSP, the guest state configuration is done in SW load, which could be initialized by different objects:

-   -  SOS BSP based on SBL: booting up context saved at the entry of system boot up
+   -  SOS BSP: hypervisor will do context initialization in different SW load based on different boot mode

    -  UOS BSP: DM context initialization through hypercall

 -  If it's AP, then it will always start from real mode, and the start vector will always come from vlapic INIT-SIPI emulation.

 .. doxygenstruct:: acrn_vcpu_regs
    :project: Project ACRN